davidemms/OrthoFinder/README.md

 - quickly running OrthoFinder on a subset of species from a previous analysis
 - running OrthoFinder from pre-computed BLAST search results
 - preparing files in the format required by OrthoFinder so you can run the BLAST searches yourself

+###Standalone Binaries

+If you do not have access to a python 2.X version you can use the standalone binaries in the bin directory instead e.g.:

+**bin/orthofinder -f ExampleDataset -t 16**

 Output File Format
 ==================